TeddyTessema/Disaster-Response-Project/README.md

 Installation is as easy as

-If you don't have python and pygments installed, you will need that too.
+If you don't have python  installed, you will need that too.
-For instructions on installing pygments, refer to [https://wiki.python.org/moin/BeginnersGuide/Download](https://www.python.org/downloads/).
+For instructions on installing python, refer to [https://wiki.python.org/moin/BeginnersGuide/Download](https://www.python.org/downloads/).

 ### 4. Project Parts